Tag Archives: globalization

 Globalisation, this concept that everyone writes about and that many people blame for their woes or use as an excuse for their policies, is in large parts a myth.
 Who am I to claim this?
 Having grown up in a … Continue reading

-Posted in Economics, Politics, Statistics, Travel
+Posted in China, Economics, Politics, Travel

 6 Comments